30 Days In Search: SEO & SEM News-Recap of September 2019

 When searching for content on Google Search, we can get video results - but we don’t really know if the video is what we’re looking for or answers our questions; videos aren’t skimmable.
 With the new ‘in this video’ feature, we now can see exactly what’s covered in the video, and skip directly to the moment we want to watch.

 The greatest thing of all: Google can show timestamps for your videos too - without any difficult or technical coding needed.
 All you need to do is add a new content section to your video description on YouTube.
-Something simple like this will already trigger the timestamps to show on Google Search:
+Something like this will already trigger the timestamps to show on Google Search:

 00:10 – Intro